jtv/libpqxx/include/pqxx/doc/parameters.md

 encoding.
 This happens especially with composite types.
 You may see errors about the encoding not being known.

-To prevent that, pass as your first parameter the ref pqxx::encoding_group for the connection's current client encoding.
+To prevent that, pass as your first parameter the `pqxx::encoding_group` for the connection's current client encoding.
 You can get this by calling the connection's `get_encoding_group()` member function, but as a shortcut, you may just pass in a reference to your connection or your transaction instead.
 Or if